Testing MSW effect in supernova explosion with neutrino event rates: Event Rates of SN neutrinos in Terrestrial Detectors

 \section{Event Rates of SN neutrinos in Terrestrial Detectors}

-With neutrino fluxes given above, we calculate event rates of SN neutrinos for all flavors, $\nu_e$, $\bar{\nu}_e$, and $\nu_x$, for the vacuum flavor transition (VFT) scenario and the case that the flavor contents are modified by MSW effects as SN neutrinos propagate outward from the core.
-In the latter case, both normal and inverted mass hierarchies are taken into consideration and denoted as MSW-NH and MSW-IH scenarios, respectively.
+With neutrino fluxes given above, we calculate event rates of SN neutrinos for all flavors, $\nu_e$, $\bar{\nu}_e$, and $\nu_x$, for VFT scenario, the scenario that the flavor contents are modified by MSW effects as SN neutrinos propagate outward from the core, and finally the FE scenario induced by the fast flavor conversions.
+In the second case, both NO and IO scenarios are taken into consideration and denoted as MSW-NO and MSW-IO, respectively.
 The event rates and quantities induced from these rates are displayed in numbers per bin with a $5~{\rm ms}$ bin width throughout this article.

-In liquid argon time projection chambers (LArTPC), $\nu_e$ is the most easily detected species via its charged-current interaction with argon nuclei, $\nu_e+{^{40}{\rm Ar}}\rightarrow{^{40}{\rm K}^*}+e^-$.
-The cross section for this $\nu_e{\rm Ar}$ interaction has been computed in \cite{Kolbe:2003ys}.
-Numerical data compiled in \cite{Scholberg:2012id} is used for our calculations.
+In liquid argon time projection chambers, $\nu_e$ is the most easily detected species via its charged-current interaction with argon nuclei, $\nu_e+{^{40}{\rm Ar}}\rightarrow{^{40}{\rm K}^*}+e^-$.
+The cross section for this $\nu_e{\rm Ar}$ interaction has been computed in~\cite{Kolbe:2003ys}.
+Numerical data compiled in~\cite{Scholberg:2012id} is used for our subsequent analyses.
 Assuming a SN at a distance of $5~{\rm kpc}$, the event spectrum of $\nu_e{\rm Ar}$ in DUNE~\cite{DUNE:2015lol} is given by

-where $\Delta t\equiv 5$ ms is our chosen bin width, $N_{\rm Ar}$ is the number of target liquid Argon in DUNE detector.
+where $\Delta t\equiv 5$ ms is our chosen bin width, $N_{\rm Ar}$ is the number of target liquid argon in DUNE detector.
 Integrating the electron energy, we obtain $\nu_e {\rm Ar}$ number $(dN_{\nu_e{\rm Ar}}/dt)\Delta t$ per $5$ ms as shown in Fig. \ref{duneAr}.
 It is clearly seen that the time-dependence profiles of the event rates for simulations G, B, and F are similar while the profile for simulation N is rather different from the others.